skymethod/livewire-web/content/posts/podcast-hosts-by-episode-share.md

 first host.
 In cases where a podcast migrates from one host to new host, we credit the new host.
 In general, the intent is to identify the podcast host the podcaster would say they are dealing with.

-We were _not_ able to identify a known host for 4.73% of the new episodes found in June.
+We were _not_ able to identify a known host for 4.75% of the new episodes found in July.

 {{% subscribe %}}
 ---